 The intellectual content of the CGNS database is defined in terms of C-like notation including typedefs and structures.
 The database is made up of entities, and each entity has a type associated with it.
-Entities include such things as the dimensionality of the grid, an array of grid coordinates, or a zone which contains all the data associated with a given region.
+Entities include such things as the dimensionality of the grid, an array of grid coordinates, or a zone that contains all the data associated with a given region.
 Entities are defined in terms of types, where a type can be an integer or a collection of elements (a structure) or a hierarchy of structures or other similar constructs.

-The terminology 'instance of an entity' is used to refer to an entity that has been assigned a value or whose elements have been assigned values.
-The terminology 'specific instance of a structure' is also used in the following sections.
+The terminology "instance of an entity" is used to refer to an entity that has been assigned a value or whose elements have been assigned values.
+The terminology "specific instance of a structure" is also used in the following sections.
 It is short for an instance of an entity whose type is a structure.

-Names of entities and types are constructed using conventions typical of Mathematica.1 Names or identifiers contain no spaces and capitalization is used to distinguish individual words making up a name; names are case-sensitive.
-The characters '.' and '/' should be avoided in names as these have special meaning when referencing elements of a structure entity.
+Names of entities and types are constructed using conventions typical of Mathematica.2 Names or identifiers contain no spaces and capitalization is used to distinguish individual words making up a name; names are case-sensitive.
+The character "/" should be avoided in names, as well as the names "." and "..", as these have special meaning when referencing elements of a structure entity.
+An entity name cannot exceed 32 characters.